 Click on the picture to go to Campus Student and Campus Parent.
-You can view your child's lunch account, deposit money in to the account, update your contact info, and check on your child's
+You can view your child's lunch account, deposit money in to the account, update your contact info, and check on your child's attendance or grades.

 Eagle's Nest After School Enrichment Program Community Education is offering the After School Enrichment program for students in grades 6-12 again this year!